 - Fraud

 - Bribery and Corruption

-- Information Security
+- Information Security and Cyber-security

-- GDPR
+- General Data Protection Regulation (GDPR)

 - Money Laundering and Terrorist Financing

-- Disaster Recovery including the Pandemic
+- Disaster Recovery including the Pandemic.

 - Tax and regulatory compliance

-- Climate change
+- Climate change, environmental and sustainability

 - Staff misconduct.

+- Change management and systems security and developments

 Operational risks are monitored and managed daily, as appropriate, by the Chief Operating Officer and all departments with the relevant reporting of any risk identification to the Chief Risk Officer, Internal Audit Department and Senior Management, Executive Management Committee, ALCO Committee and the Board.
 Any incidents are the subject of error reports, which are signed off by Senior Management and whistleblowing rights are protected.
-In addition, a detailed Annual Report for Money Laundering is provided to the Risk Committee, the Executive Management Committee, the Steering Committee, and the Board.
+In addition, a detailed Annual Report for Money Laundering is provided to the Risk & Compliance Committee, the Executive Management Committee, the Steering Committee, and the Board.